Batching Location Data on Mobile Devices for Cost and Environmental Savings

 Seriously?

 Is this greenwashing?
-The answer is, no. I’m not here to tell you that batching location updates is going to save the polar bears and reverse the effects of climate change.
+The answer is, no. I’m not here to tell you that batching location data is going to save the polar bears and reverse the effects of climate change.
 I’m not going to lie about the environmental impact of our products either.
 I wish I had the smoking gun for tackling climate change and environmental conservation but the reality is I don’t, yet.
-What I want to show in this blog is how location update batching for mobile devices can help in cost savings, and bandwidth optimization, and how this has an environmental impact.
+What I want to show in this blog is how location data batching for mobile devices can help in cost savings, and bandwidth optimization, and how this has an environmental impact.
 Don’t believe me?
 Well, then:

 Get out!